Bosch Nail Strike Spade Bits

 - Roughly twice the cost of Daredevil spade bits

 You’ll immediately notice the thicker, more robust paddle design of these bits.
 The idea is to produce cutting edges that are tougher than standard spade bits with a geometry optimized for cutting through nails.
-You can expect to cut through as many as 30 nails before replacing each bit.
+You can expect to survive as many as 30 nail strikes before replacing each bit.